davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 ### Meta Description Tag

-The meta description tag can be a bit broader than the title tag in terms of it's content.
+The meta description tag can be a bit broader than the title tag in terms of its content.
 It should contain a brief summary or description of your webpage.
 The meta description tag is sometimtes used by search engines to display additional information about web pages.
 This information can appear below the page's meta title in search results.